ImranHuhn/AzureIntro/README.md

 <h2>Storage Accounts Section</h2>

-<p><b>Description: </b>The "Storage Accounts" section in Azure is like having a big locker where you can store all your stuff online.
+<b>Description: </b>The "Storage Accounts" section in Azure is like having a big locker where you can store all your stuff online.
 Each locker (storage account) can hold different things like pictures, videos, and files, just like the compartments in your school locker.
 These storage accounts help you keep your things safe and organized, so you can easily find them when you need them.
 You can also decide who can access each locker, making sure only the right people can see your stuff.
-Plus, you can keep track of how much stuff you have stored and how much it's costing you, just like keeping track of your belongings in your locker at school.</p>
+Plus, you can keep track of how much stuff you have stored and how much it's costing you, just like keeping track of your belongings in your locker at school.

-<p><b>Goal: </b> Familiarize ourselves with “Storage accounts”. </p>
+<b>Goal: </b> Familiarize ourselves with “Storage accounts”.

-- <p>How do we navigate to “Storage accounts”?</p>
+- How do we navigate to “Storage accounts”?
-- <p>How to identify if we are in “Storage accounts”?</p>
+- How to identify if we are in “Storage accounts”?
-- <p>What buttons does “Storage accounts” contain?</p>
+- What buttons does “Storage accounts” contain?
-- <p>What sections exist in “Storage accounts”?</p>
+- What sections exist in “Storage accounts”?

 ![07_storage](https://github.com/ImranHuhn/AzureIntro/assets/52342912/141c736b-5a78-47b9-ad20-124d73ad457b)